×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where Korean and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of Korean language is 12 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of Korean language is 12 and position of Quechua language is 23.
 Find all the information about these languages on Korean and Quechua.

 Korean and Quechua Language History